 Many of these patients must resign themselves to living with functional impairment and possibly chronic pain for life.

-Disabled by Spinal Stenosis Recommendations
+Disabled by Spinal Stenosis Help

 I completely understand the predicament of anyone who is disabled or seeking to be classified as disabled due to spinal stenosis or any of its drastic treatments.
 I worked with so many of you for 12 years as a trial preparation investigator in New York City and heard so many of your horror stories.
 I have sympathy for your disability and empathy for your terrible pain.